-The Yin Yang theory holds that all phenomena consist of two opposite aspects, yin and yang, which are variously defined as: up and down, left and right, light and dark, hot and cold, stillness and movement, substance and function, etc. The movements and changes of yin and yang give impetus to the development of everything or in the words of the Suwen, “Yin and yang are the law of Heaven and Earth, the outline of everything, the parents of change, the origin of birth and destruction….”
+The Yin Yang theory holds that all phenomena consist of two opposite aspects, yin and yang, which are variously defined as: up and down, left and right, light and dark, hot and cold, stillness and movement, substance and function, etc. In the words of the Yellow Emperor’s Inner Classic (TCM Bible), “Yin and yang are the law of Heaven and Earth, the outline of everything, the parents of change, the origin of birth and destruction….”

 Yin and yang represent two opposite aspects of every object and its implicit conflict and interdependence.
 Generally, anything that is moving, ascending, bright, progressing, hyperactive, including functional disease of the body, pertains to yang.
 The characteristics of stillness, descending, darkness, degeneration, hypoactivity, including organic disease, pertain to yin.